denisbalazic/myreads/README.md

 Search results on the search page allow the user to select and place the book in a certain shelf.
 All data is persisted on udacity's server with some restrictions explained below.

+Basic design and layout is provided by Udacity.

 ## TL;DR

 To get started developing right away: